CharlesPikachu/videodl/docs/Quickstart.md

 video_client.startparseurlcmdui()
 ```

-If you’re a VIP member of a video platform, such as Tencent Video, you can try the following code to improve the quality of the videos you download:
+If you’re a VIP member of a video platform, such as Tencent Video, you can try the following code to improve the quality of the videos you download,

 ```python
 from videodl import videodl